Trump Era Visa Bans Rescinded by President Biden

-Thus, any current DV-2020 immigrant visa holder (that is not subject to additional restrictions through the 14-Day Health Proclamation requiring an National Interest Exemption) should carefully review the specific guidance from Department of State as stated below:
+Thus, any current DV-2020 immigrant visa holder (that is not subject to additional restrictions through the 14-Day Health Proclamation requiring a National Interest Exemption) should carefully review the specific guidance from the Department of State as stated below:

 Diversity Visa 2020 Applicants: Those holding diversity visas issued in 2020 that are still valid may seek entry to the United States immediately, despite the visa annotation, “Entry Subject to PP 10014.”
 Individuals whose DV-2020 visas have expired may not be issued replacement visas; however, individuals who received diversity visas in 2020 as a result of orders in the court case Gomez v.
 Trump may travel to the United States on an expired visa as the court ordered the government to treat these visas as though they were issued on the date P.P.
 10014 was rescinded.
 The court did not specify for how long the visas would be considered valid.
 Additionally, it may be possible that the court order could be changed or modified in some important respect.
 Therefore, applicants wishing to benefit from the order are encouraged to travel as soon as practicable as the order could change.

 For those DV-2020 selectees that were not issued immigrant visas by September 30, 2020, litigation remains ongoing and you should closely follow the class action litigation in Gomez v.
 Trump and understand how this pending litigation may impact you as a class member.
-This overview contains recent comprehensive question and answers on this ongoing litigation.
+This overview contains recent comprehensive questions and answers on this ongoing litigation.

 Help and Advice

 Worldwide Migration Partners can advise immigrant visa holders or those with immigrant visa cases pending.
 If you would like further information regarding the end of the Immigrant Visa Ban and your case, please don’t hesitate to reach out to us!

 USCIS Expands Premium Processing Service to E-3 Petitions Starting on February 24, 2021, The U.S. Citizenship and Immigration Service (USCIS) announced that they would immediately expand their premium processing service for E-3 petitions for Australians in specialty occupations.
 The change in policy greatly assists Australian citizens who are in the United States seeking to apply to amend their current E-3 visa, to […]Read More